seon9cho/COVID-DataAssimilation/README.md

 k(t) = c + {\Large\sum}_{n=1}^N a_n \text{cos}(2\pi nt/52) + b_n \text{sin}(2\pi nt/52)
 `$

 and similarly for $q(t)$.

+### Strategies for finding a good initial guess

 In order for the algorithm to have a good fit, we must have a good initial guess for these two functions.
 This can be done by generating data points for $k(t)$ and $q(t)$ which can be solved for in the SIR model.

 $`
 \begin{align}